JoelCronin/friendly-potato/Develop/SAMPLE.md

 ## Installation

-To use this yourself you will need to install Inquirer using: 'npm i inquirer' on the command line
+To install this you will need to run: 'npm install' on the command line

 ## Usage

 To use this you will need to run: 'node index.js' on the command line

-## contributing
+## Contributing

 To contribute to this, clone the repo locally and commit on a seperate branch